kubos/kubos/docs/sdk-reference.md

 #### Arguments

-`--all`, `-a` Link all of the default KubOS modules and targets into a project in the current directory
+`--all`, `-a` Link all of the default Kubos modules and targets into a project in the current directory

 #### Directories
 When you run `kubos link`, links are created in a system-wide directory under